michael105/michael105.github.io/showcase.md

 Just one explanation, it is possible in perl, to create (also virtual) closures on the fly, globally available.
+It is possible to ignore usual concepts of abstraction. it is possible to shoot into your own foot, as well.
+Imho this has not so much to do with restrictions of the language, however.
+The source might be more lacking selfdiscipline, sometimes you realize, this or that idea hasn't been that great - but you don't like to, or maybe aren't able cause of time restrictions, to correct the clumsy approach.

 I applied some rules of the analytical philosphy, did study "Erlanger Konstruktivismus" in Erlangen back then, and wrote a recursive brute force attack.